-Second, the context of “a potential and serious risk to participants” should be defined clearly,11 especially for reproductive importance.
-The research team led by the University of Minnesota, in their consensus paper of 2008, they considered that some IF for for reproductive importance should be included to offer feedbacks to participants; however, in their 2012 report, they debated that reproductive importance does not reach an agreement in the“must return” category, so it should put in the“should return” category.12,13
+Second, the context of “a potential and serious risk to participants” should be defined clearly,11 especially when it is of reproductive importance.
+The research team led by the University of Minnesota, in their consensus paper of 2008, considered that some IF of reproductive importance should be included to offer feedback to participants; however, in their 2012 report, they debated that reproductive importance does not reach an agreement in the“must return” category, so it should put in the“should return” category.12,13

-Third, the current procedural guidelines for the return of IF in an informed consent are lacking to be followed.
-With different size, attributes and social environment of various biobanks, the guidelines should remain somewhat flexible, but the establishment of general guidelines can save the cost and risk of individual biobank.3 However, studies have reported that the actual operators of many European biobanks responded that the guidelines should be more specific, or it will be too abstract to define criteria of“must return” and “should retrun”.7 In addition, the ambiguity of guidelines also easily leads to different standards for returning IF among different biobanks, resulting in a big mess.7
+Third, the current procedural guidelines for the return of IF in an informed consent are not often followed.
+With the different sizes, attributes and social environments of various biobanks, the guidelines should remain somewhat flexible, but the establishment of general guidelines can save the cost and risk of individual biobanks.3 However, studies have reported that the actual operators of many European biobanks state that the guidelines should be more specific, or they will be too abstract to define criteria of“must return” and “should retrun”.7 In addition, the ambiguity of guidelines can also easily lead to different standards for returning IF among different biobanks, resulting in a big mess.7

 “Limited obligation” for returning of “incidental findings”

-In the discussion of biomedical ethics in Europe and North America, the guidelines have gradually formed a consensus of “limited obligation” for returning IFs.1,11,13 The limited obligation is based on the ethical principles of “beneficence,” “reciprocity,” and “respect for people.”12 First, returning might indeed directly personal benefit of participants, especially in clinically urgent circumstances, but it can rather assume participants have a privilege to contribute to public health, as altruism.
-Many arguments against providing feedback to the individual participant based on “altruism.”23 The main reason is to avoid the ethical considerations for selling human samples to biobanks.
+In the discussion of biomedical ethics in Europe and North America, the guidelines have gradually formed a consensus of “limited obligation” for returning IFs.1,11,13 The limited obligation is based on the ethical principles of “beneficence,” “reciprocity,” and “respect for people.”12 First, returning might indeed personally benefit participants, especially in clinically urgent circumstances, but biobanks can also operate under the assumption that it is a privilege for participants to contribute to public health, as altruism.
+Many arguments against providing feedback to the individual participant are based on “altruism.”23 The main reason for this is to avoid the ethical considerations for selling human samples to biobanks.
 However, for example, in Taiwan, after the passage of “Regulations of Benefit Sharing for Commercial Use of Human Biobanks”, it is legal of establishing any commercial use of biobanks in Taiwan.
-Compared to it, receiving a feedback to avoid major health risks for participants seems even more legitimate rather than being profitable.
+Compared to it, receiving feedback to avoid major health risks for participants seems even more legitimate rather than being profitable.

-Whether it is an external normative prohibition, or a decision of users of biobanks not to inform the participants might create serious ethical issues, as we discussed previously.3 The trend has started to respect participants toward research partnership.
+Whether it is an external normative prohibition, or a decision made on the level of individual biobanks not to inform the participants might create serious ethical issues, as we discussed previously.3 A recent trend in research is to respect participants and view biomedical encounters as a research partnership.
 13 It is generally believed that the principle of reciprocity is very important for the establishment of mutual trust.
 The implementation of reciprocity can balance the existence of a stable relationship of trust and support among users of biobanks and participants.15